jonimoas/goMirror/README.md

 a web page in port 80.

-Mouse usage is also possible, click on the edges of the screen to move the mouse and on the center to perform a left click!
+Mouse usage is also possible, click on the edges of the screen to move the mouse and on the center to perform a left click, or a right click! (works with long press on mobile)

 If you click on the capture keyboard checkbox, you can send single keystrokes to the remote machine!

+If you enable the queue, all keys will be stored and will either be pressed simulteneously when you press the button, or cleared if you uncheck the box!

 Just run, access the system's IP address through a browser and click start!